 You may get less money

-It may seem obvious, but selling a North Carolina house with liens will likely yield lower proceeds compared to a standard sale without liens.
-This is because a considerable amount of money must be allocated to clear the debts, reducing potential profits.
-Additionally, prospective buyers may be hesitant to pay a premium price for the property due to its lien status.
+It may seem obvious, but selling a house in North Carolina with liens will likely result in lower proceeds compared to a sale without liens.
+This is because a significant portion of the sale price must be used to pay off the outstanding debts, which reduces your potential profit.
+Additionally, buyers may be reluctant to pay top dollar for a property burdened by liens.

 You can incur costs for professional services